tonyliang19/tonyliang19.github.io/index.md

 ![Fc Barcelona](/assets/img/fcb.jpg)

 ### Ongoing Projects
-Currently working under supervision of Dr. Amrit Singh at the Centre of Heart Lung Innovation, with the project of spatial classifiers.
+Currently working under supervision of Dr. Amrit Singh at the Centre of Heart Lung Innovation, with the project of spatial classifiers, multi-omics, MOGONET papers
 This is consist of a deep learning project that studies biomarkers to identify potential disease of a patient.
 ### Code links
 You could find several personal/academic projects that I have done: